5/7/2025

 Analyst, Wells Fargo

 Okay.
-And then I guess the 10 million reduction in cap back scheme, the offset also I guess from lower earnings, working capital, going down to maintenance levels, are there things that you would like to do?
-Or does this prohibit any sort of, I know you guys are trying to balance getting after synergies faster.
-I guess maybe where any of those synergies capital contingent?
+Um, and then I guess the, the 10 million reduction in, in CapEx, Jim, um, the offset also, I guess, from lower earnings, working capital, um, Going down to maintenance levels, are there things that you would like to do, or does this prohibit any sort of, I know you guys are trying to balance getting after synergies faster.
+I guess maybe were any of those synergies capital contingent?

 speaker